Baasir-stack/app-management-system/README.md

 # App Management System

 This is a full-stack application that consists of a React frontend and a Node.js/Express backend.
-The app allows users to manage various tasks, and it's deployed at [App Management System](https://app-management-system.netlify.app/).
+The app allows users to manage various tasks.

 ## Prerequisites